VoicenterTeam/VoicenterEventsSDK/README.md

 # Voicenter Events SDK
 ![Image of Voicenter SDK](https://voicentercdn-voicenterltd.netdna-ssl.com/cdn/images/external/SDK_red.png)<br/>
-Voicenter Events SDK aims to manage api and socket communication with Voicenter APIs and backends.
+Voicenter Events SDK aims to manage API and socket communication with Voicenter APIs and backends.
-You can use the SDK to send and receive real time data from and to voicenter servers.
+You can use the SDK to send and receive real-time data from and to voicenter servers.

 ### Getting Started

-The Events sdk should be used to communicate with Voicenter servers in order to receive real time data via sockets.
-Underneath, the events sdk uses socket.io to send and receive events.
+The Events SDK should be used to communicate with Voicenter servers in order to receive real-time data via sockets.
+Underneath, the events SDK uses socket.io to send and receive events.

 ## Table of contents